-Duranting House Implementation Status Deviations from "Sustainable Development Best Practice Promoting Items Yes No Description Principles for TWSE/TPEx Listed Companies" and reasons I .Has the Company established a governance structure to promote sustainable development, and set up a dedicated (parttime) unit to promote sustainable development, which is authorized by the Board of Directors to handle senior management, and supervised by the Board of Directors?
+Promoting Items Implementation Status Deviations from "Sustainable Development Best Practice No Description Principles for TWSE/TPEx Listed Companies" and reasons I .Has the Company established a governance structure to promote sustainable development, and set up a dedicated (part- time) unit to promote sustainable development, which is authorized by the Board of Directors to handle senior management, and supervised by the Board of Directors?
 (Listed companies are required to report their implementation status, rather than providing compliance or interpretation) V The Board of Directors of the Company serves as the highest governing body and the center for material operational decision-making.
-The Company's Board of Directors approved the Greenhouse Gas Emissions Disclosure and Verification Schedule at the meeting on April 27, 2022 and authorized the Finance Department to implement this schedule.
-The main tasks of the Finance Department regarding sustainable development in 2022 are to plan and prepare the Sustainability Report for the year, and to assign members to participate in sustainability-related courses or seminars, in order to fully understand the content and development trends of various sustainability topics.
-Starting from the third quarter of 2022, the Company's management also reports to the Board of Directors on the implementation status of the greenhouse gas inventory and sustainability related issues on a quarterly basis The Board provides guidance based on the report content and tracks the progress of implementation to ensure that sustainable development is fully integrated into the Company's operations.
+The Company's Board of Directors approved the Greenhouse Gas Emissions Disclosure and Verification Schedule and authorized the Finance Department to implement this schedule.
+The main tasks of the Finance Department regarding sustainable development in 2023 are to plan and prepare the Sustainability Report for the year, and to assign members to participate in sustainability-related courses or seminars, in order to fully understand the content and development trends of various sustainability topics.
+The Company's management also reports to the Board of Directors on the implementation status of the greenhouse gas inventory and sustainability related issues on a quarterly basis The Board provides guidance based on the report content and tracks the progress of implementation to ensure that sustainable development is fully integrated into the Company's operations.
 No significant difference.
-II .Does the Company conduct risk assessments of environmental, social and corporate governance issues related to the Company's operations in accordance with the materiality principle, and formulate relevant risk management policies or strategies?
+I. Does the Company conduct risk assessments of environmental, social and corporate governance issues related to the Company's operations in accordance with the materiality principle, and formulate relevant risk management policies or strategies?
 (Listed companies are required to report their implementation status, rather than providing compliance or interpretation) V The Company refers to the Global Reporting Initiative (GRI) Standards 2021 to identify the actual and potential impacts its operations on various stakeholders, and to evaluate the significance of such impacts in order to identify the material environmental, social, and governance topics related to the Company and its subsidiaries.
-The material topics identified by the Company in 2022 include employee relations and talent cultivation, corporate governance and law compliance, supply chain management, climate change action.
-Please refer to 2022 Sustainability Report of the Company for the policy on risk management related to material topics.
+The material topics identified by the Company in 2023 include employee relations and talent cultivation, corporate governance and law compliance, supply chain management, climate change action.
+Please refer to 2023 Sustainability Report of the Company for the policy on risk management related to material topics.
 No significant difference.
-III.Environmental issues ( I )Has the Company established proper environmental management systems based on the characteristics of its industries?
-V ( I ) The Company is a fabless IC design company, and works closely with foundries and assembly/testing suppliers.
+III.Environmental issues (I) Has the Company established proper environmental management systems based on the characteristics of its industries?
+V (I) The Company is a fabless IC design company, and works closely with foundries and assembly/testing suppliers.
 The raw materials used are in accordance with the European Union Restriction of Hazardous Substances (RoHS) regulations.
 To ensure that all products meet the requirements of applicable regulations, any dangerous material is strictly controlled in production.
 The Company has also continuously made improvements in pollution, energy and resource saving and waste reduction in order to reduce potential environmental risks (I) No significant difference.